apache/arrow/docs/source/format/Columnar.rst

 access is less efficient.)

 A run must have have a length of at least 1.
-This means the values in the run ends array all positive and in strictly ascending order.
+This means the values in the run ends array all are positive and in strictly ascending order.
 A run end cannot be null.

 As an example, you could have the following data: ::